youyinnn/s2search/README.md

 # Run Flask Demo
 # python server_search.py

-Make sure query_from_API(debug=True), if you don't want cann s2search module which requires a larger complex env.
+Make sure query_from_API(debug=True), if you don't want call s2search module which requires a larger complex env.
 And you can Annotated from s2search.rank import S2Ranker in query_module.py.